 1. Copying a well-known name

 No one likes a copycat, so why go down that road?
 It’s all too common for people to copy coined business names, such as Spotify or Etsy.
 You end up with a million laughable clone names, like Craftify or Recruitsy.
 It may seem smart to borrow some brand power from established names.
 The problem is it makes you seem lazy and unoriginal.
-Not to mention, you could wander into a legal gray area.
+Not to mention, you could end up dealing with trademark infringement.

 The whole point of branding is to get people talking about the great things that set your business apart.
 Names have strong associations.
 If you piggyback on another brand’s rep, customers will be disappointed if you can’t deliver similar quality.